eProsima/Fast-DDS-docs/docs/fastdds/logging/logging_configuration.rst

 This component specifies the origin of the log entry in terms of the function name (see :ref:`dds_layer_log_logging` for a log entry example featuring this component).
 This is useful when tracing code flow for debugging purposes.
-The function name component can be enabled/disabled using the member function |Log::ReportFunctions|.
+The function name component can be enabled/disabled using the member function |Log::ReportFunctions-api|.

 .. literalinclude:: /../code/DDSCodeTester.cpp
     :language: c++